Koala conservation: Kangaroo Island, South Australia

 By the 1990s the koala population had grown to the extent that they were consuming the leaves of their eucalypts at a rate beyond the trees' capacity to regenerate, and it was clear to scientists and others that some form of human intervention was necessary to avoid wholesale death of trees and distress to the koalas.

 In 1996 (Liberal) conservation minister David Wotton appointed a panel of experts led by Hugh Possingham to examine the problems and recommend solutions.
 Their unanimous recommendation was humane culling (i.e. shooting) to reduce their numbers.
 The government however ruled out such action on public relations grounds — the tourist industry, on which the economies of South Australia and Kangaroo Island were highly dependent, would be greatly affected by hostile publicity, abetted by activists such as the Australian Koala Foundation.
-They chose instead a program of trapping and sterilization (tubal ligation under general anaesthetic) of selected females, who were then released on the mainland, a process which may be distressing to the animal, and very expensive given the number which had to be treated, but kinder, they said, than killing.
-By 2001 they had sterilized 3,400 adults and relocated another thousand, but had not even matched the "natural increase" of the population of some 27,000 individuals.
-And it cost $2,400 for each relocated koala.
+They chose instead a program of trapping and sterilisation (tubal ligation under general anaesthetic) of selected females, who were then released on the mainland, a process which may be distressing to the animal, and very expensive given the number which had to be treated, but kinder, they said, than killing.
+By 2001 they had sterilised 3,400 adults and relocated another thousand, but had not even matched the "natural increase" of the population of some 27,000 individuals, and it cost A$2,400 for each relocated koala.

 A study of those relocated individuals found that they wandered far from their release site and most gained weight but more than one third died in the first year after relocation.

+Over-population

+As of early 2026, the koala population in parts of South Australia and Victoria are over-abundant.

+Numbers have been growing rapidly in the Mount Lofty Ranges, near Adelaide in South Australia, which represents around 10 per cent of the national population, and expected to expand by around 17 to 25 per cent over the next 25 years.
+A study published in January 2026 warns that to the point where they could experience starvation, and suggests various methods of population control.
+Numbers were abundant on Kangaroo Island (KI) at around 48,000, before the 2020 Kangaroo Island bushfires, and in 2026 estimated to number around 5-10,000.
+Koalas are not native to South Australia, having been exported to the Mount Lofty Ranges and KI from French Island in Victoria around 1920.

+In Victoria, they are over-grazing in Cape Otway and French Island.